ai1dana/1st_daa/README.md

 - Deterministic Select is linear in theory but slower in practice due to higher constants.
 - Closest Pair shows n log² n trend, with noticeable constant-factor overhead.

-Overall, experiments confirm recurrence analysis.
+Overal, experiments confirm recurrence analysis.
 Minor mismatches are explained by implementation details: memory allocations, JVM garbage collection, and cache behavior.